datamesh-governance/datamesh-governance.com/operating-model/communication-channels/microsoft-teams-channels.md

 - In this channel, anybody can ask questions, bring topics or concerns.
 - In this channel, the group announces news and important decisions.
 - In this channel, facilitators announce upcoming meeting dates with agenda for interested stakeholders to join.
-- Members: All users of the data mesh platform
+- Audience: All users of the data mesh platform

 ### `Governance (internal)`
 - In this channel, the members of the Federated Governance Group discuss, communicate, and work together.
-- Members: Federated Governance Group
+- Audience: Federated Governance Group

 ### `Governance Updates`
 - In this channel, updates on new or changed global policies and their adoption status are published.
 - Use comments in threads to discuss changes.
-- Members: Domain Teams
+- Audience: Domain Teams

 ## Consequences
 - Simple communication